Improving Sampling Methods for Fine-tuning SentenceBERT in Text Streams: Acknowledgements

 \section{Acknowledgements}

 Cristiano Mesquita Garcia is a grantee of a \textit{Doutorado Sanduíche} scholarship provided by \textit{Fundação Coordenação de Aperfeiçoamento de Pessoal de Nível Superior} (CAPES).
-This paper is also a byproduct of a CNPq project coordinated by Prof. Jean Paul Barddal under grant number 409371/2022-0.
+This paper is also a byproduct of a CNPq project coordinated by Prof. Jean Paul Barddal under grant number 409371/2022-0 and is tied to CNPq International \#441610/2023-4.